Nicolas Cage praised for his defence of starring in so many straight-to-VOD films

 However, while acknowledging that some of the films “didn’t work”, the Oscar winner said he stands by every performance he gave.

 “When I was doing four movies a year, back to back to back, I still had to find something in them to be able to give it my all,” he said.
 “Some of them were terrific, like Mandy, but some of them didn’t work.
-But I never phoned it in.”
+But I never phoned it in.
 So if there was a misconception, it was that – that I was just doing it and not caring.
 I was caring.”

-Many shares Cage’s’ quotes on social media, commending the actor for his honesty and also praising him for his acting skills.
-Nightmare Alley director Guillermo del Toro wrote: “He absolutely never, ever does anything but his best- I’ve said it before: there has not been, nor will there ever be an actor like Nicolas Cage.
+Many shared Cage’s’ quotes on social media, commending the actor for his honesty and also praising him for his acting skills.
+Nightmare Alley director Guillermo del Toro wrote: “He absolutely never, ever does anything but his best - I’ve said it before: there has not been, nor will there ever be an actor like Nicolas Cage.
 A master.”

 Elijah Wood shared del Toro’s tweet, adding: “Couldn’t agree more!”